 Location: Portland Chess Club, 8205 SW 24th Ave, Portland, OR 97219

 Notes: 1) While this tournament is open to scholastic players, it’s only recommended for mature scholastic players who are capable of playing in a serious tournament and against adults.
-2) US Chess and OCF/WCF/ICA state memberships are not required.
-3) This tournament is not a Northwest Chess Grand Prix event or OSCF state qualifier.
+2) US Chess and state memberships are not required.
+3) This tournament is not an Oregon Grand Prix event or OSCF state qualifier.